flipacholas/Architecture-of-consoles/articles/master-system.md

 Like the other systems from its generation, the CPU is mostly in charge of handling I/O. In this case, the Z80 processor is unique for having that special I/O addressing, but still, there will be CPU cycles spent in moving bits around components.

 On the other side, the SMS uses a dedicated **I/O controller** chip to not only interface the joypads, but also enabling and disabling parts of the system, which will alter the address map.
-Furthermore, this controller is essential for supporting the FM expansion, since the FM's exposes ports which conflict with the rest of the system (that is, without the intervention of the I/O chip).
+Furthermore, this controller is essential for supporting the FM expansion, since the FM's exposes ports that conflict with the rest of the system (that is, without the intervention of the I/O chip).

 #### Available interfaces